 - A per diem rate per day that the child is in your home with assist with the financial burden of having a child in your home.

 - Reimbursement for mileage for travel to all of the child’s appointments.

 - WIC program for up to age 5 to help with the cost of formula and food.

 - Headstart Ages 3-5 — Preschool Program for children.

 - Day Care Subsidy through the Berks County Intermediate Unit.

 - Free School Lunches

-- After completing a short informational sheet a caseworker will come out to your home and review the necessary paperwork with you.
+- After completing a short informational sheet, a caseworker will reach out to provide the necessary paperwork.

-- Attend a Pre-Service Training Program at Berks County Children and Youth Services.
+- Attend a Pre-Service Training Program through Berks County Children and Youth Services.

-- Participate in a home study.
-A caseworker will come to you home and talk with you and your family and get to know you.
+- Participate in a home study wherein a caseworker will come to your home, talk with you and your family, and get to know you over multiple visits.